PrismaUI-SKSE/PrismaUI-Template-UI/README.md

 npm run build
 ```

 > Then you will see `dist` folder in the root directory.
-It contains your UI filex includes `index.html`.
-Now, you can use it in your PrismaUI plugin as view.
+It contains your UI files includes `index.html` which you can use in your PrismaUI plugin as view.

 ### Development in a browser